 Operations Center

-119 Tewning Road

-Williamsburg, VA 23188-2639
+119 Tewning Road Williamsburg, VA 23188-2639 P: 757-229-7421

-P: 757-229-7421

 F: 757-229-2463

 jcsa@jamescitycountyva.gov

-November 29, 2016
+November 3, 2017

-To the Members of the Board of Directors and the Citizens of James City County:
+The Members of the Board of Directors and the Citizens of James City County:

-The Comprehensive Annual Financial Report of the James City Service Authority, a component unit of the County of James City, Virginia, for the fiscal years ending June 30, 2016 and 2015, is hereby submitted.
+The Comprehensive Annual Financial Report of the James City Service Authority, a component unit of the County of James City, Virginia, for the fiscal years ending June 30, 2017 and 2016, is hereby submitted.
 This report presents the financial position of all fund types of the James City Service Authority (JCSA) and the results of operations for the years then ended.